newrelic/infra-integrations-sdk/README.md

 * v3: Improves remote entities support.
 See [protocol v3](docs/protocol-v3.md) documentation.

-### Local Entity vs Remote Entities
+### Local vs remote entities

 `Entity` is a specific thing we collect data about.
 We used this vague term because we want to support hosts, pods, load balancers, DBs, etc. in a generic way.
-In the previous SDK versions (v1 & v2) the entity was local and just one, the host.
+In the previous SDK versions (v1 & v2) the entity was local and just one: the host.

-In later versions the host reporting is called **local entity**, and it's optional to add metrics to it.
+In later versions the reporting host is called **local entity**, and it's optional to add metrics to it.
 You could just use **remote entities** to attach metrics.

 For more information on the definition of a remote entity, please see the following document on [local vs remote entites](https://github.com/newrelic/infra-integrations-sdk/blob/master/docs/entity-definition.md).

 ## Upgrading from SDK v2 to v3